British Aviation Adverts Database – Frequently Asked Questions

 A: Exclusively from my collection of original publications.
 If I don`t have the original it won`t appear.
 (Futhermore no publications are damaged during the scanning process)

-Q: You offer free copies of the images – Why? and why free?
+Q: You sometimes offer free copies of the images – Why? and why free?

-A: We’re all aviation enthusiasts and I like to share freely with like- minded individuals and organisations – last year we handled over 1,000 requests.
+A: We’re all aviation enthusiasts and I like to share freely with like- minded individuals and organisations, not all of whom are commercial entities – last year we handled over 1,000 requests.
 Freely offered donations are welcome though.

 Q: Do you publish any books or catalogues?

-A: Yes, we are publishing a series of themed books (Catalogues) containing comprehensive listings (images) of the subject adverts.
+A: Yes, we are publishing a series of themed books (Compilations) containing comprehensive listings (images) of the subject adverts.

-Q: Do you only “do” pre-1980 British aviation advertisements?
+Q: Do you only “do” pre-1990 British aviation advertisements?

 A: Mostly it’s about the classic British aircraft and aviation industry advertisements but we have room for other select items of aviation interest held in the collection, Tee Emm is a good example of this, and maybe in the future some sales brochures of special interest as well.